Best 4x4 electric cars to buy in 2025

 If money is no object when buying your four-wheel drive electric car, nothing can match the incredible Porsche Taycan Cross Turismo.

-We know it’s a costly car, although company car drivers would benefit from low benefit-in-kind (BIK) rates.
-But nothing else can compare with the agility, presence and performance of the Taycan 4 Cross Turismo.
-Its hefty 429bhp can get this sleek four (optional five) seater estate from 0-62mph in 4.7sec, and an update in 2024 means that the range is now much better, too, so you'll easily manage over 300 miles in everyday use.
+We know it’s costly, but nothing else can compare with the agility, presence and performance of the Taycan 4 Cross Turismo.
+It can get this sleek four (optional five) seater estate from 0-62mph in 3.8sec, and an update in 2024 means that the range is now much better, too, so you'll easily manage over 300 miles in real world use.

 But the best thing about the Taycan Cross Turismo we’ve found is the handling, which is as engaging as a Porsche should be.
 It's the ultimate luxury, performance, off-roading fastback, sports car kind of thing...
 Whatever it is, it's absolutely brilliant, and it's surprisingly sure-footed in bad conditions.